 Empires rise and fall.
 New countries are established only to dissolve after a few years.
-The history of these lost countries are brought to life.
-The author takes the reader on an adventurous journey to all corners of the world.
+The history of these lost countries are brought to life in this book where 50 of the worlds lost countries are presented.

 These lost countries have fascinating stories to tell, whether they were short-lived like Eastern Karelia, or more tenacious such as the Orange Free State.

 The book presents fifty of these countries that collapsed.
 The range of countries reflects different aspects of world history during the 19th and 20th centuries, with their ideologies, imperialism, struggle for resources, immigration waves, and major and trivial wars.
 This is a different kind of world history – told through stamps and maps, from countries that have quite literally been erased from the map.

 Unique and very special, Nowherelands: An Atlas of Vanished Countries 1840-1975 is a different kind of history book that will have an immense appeal for history buffs, postage stamp collectors, and political science students.
 Exceptionally well researched, written, organized and presented, Nowherelands is certain to be [an] extraordinary, unusual, and popular addition to both community and academic library World History collections and supplemental studies reading lists.

 Midwest Book Review

 The author draws upon fiction and eyewitness accounts plus historical sources, filling out the narratives contained in each stamp and giving readers a view into decades of colonialism, nationalism, rebellion, imperialism and conflicts large and small… Nowherelands demonstrates with authority that even these tiny scraps of ephemera are interwoven with vital clues to culture and history along with their design.»